Wang Huiwu: Early life

 Wang was born in Jiaxing County, Zhejiang, China, to a school teacher and his illiterate wife.
 Her father, Wang Yanchen (who owned the local school), provided her initial education.
 Her father's untimely death put the family in a penurious situation.
 However, she continued with her studies at the Jiaxing Women's Normal School and the Hujun Academy for Girls, managed by Christian Missionaries, where she learned English and became a Christian.
 At Hujun, she participated in student protests against the Paris Peace Conference.
 It was at Hujun while she became fluent in English that she imbibed the iconoclasm of the May Fourth Movement, which inspired her to spearhead the movement for women's emancipation.

 After graduation, she moved to Shanghai where her cousin, Shen Yanbing, later known as Mao Dun (in later years one of the well known writers of China), introduced Wang to Marxists.
 She married Li Da, a Marxist philosopher and feminist, who had returned from Japan after studies, in autumn of 1920; they shared an apartment with Chen Duxiu and his wife, Gao Junman.
 Wang and Li moved to Changsha where they had a son (born 1924) and daughter (born 1925).
-After 1927, they lived in Shanghai and in Beijing, and in July 1937 during the Japanese invasion of northern China, they escaped and lived in Guilin and Guiyang, before eventually arriving in Chongqing, the war time capital.
+After 1927, they lived in Shanghai and in Beijing, and in July 1937 during the Japanese invasion of northern China, they escaped and lived in Guilin and Guiyang, before eventually arriving in Chongqing, the wartime capital of Nationalist China.
 They later divorced.